French invasion of Russia: Losses

 Russian casualties in the few open battles are comparable to the French losses, but civilian losses along the devastating campaign route were much higher than the military casualties.
 In total, despite earlier estimates giving figures of several million dead, around one million were killed, including civilians—fairly evenly split between the French and Russians.
 Military losses amounted to 300,000 French, about 72,000 Poles, 50,000 Italians, 80,000 Germans, and 61,000 from 16 other nations.
 As well as the loss of human life, the French also lost some 150,000 horses and between 1,000 to 1,300 artillery pieces, 875 of which were collected and recorded in Moscow in November 1814.

 The losses of the Russian armies are difficult to assess.
 The 19th-century historian Michael Bogdanovich assessed reinforcements of the Russian armies during the war using the Military Registry archives of the General Staff.
 According to this, the reinforcements totalled 134,000 men.
-The main army at the time of capture of Vilna in December had 70,000 men, whereas its number at the start of the invasion had been about 150,000.
+The main army at the time of capture of Vilnius in December had 70,000 men, whereas its number at the start of the invasion had been about 150,000.
 Thus, total losses would come to 210,000 men.
 Of these, about 40,000 returned to duty.
 Losses of the formations operating in secondary areas of operations as well as losses in militia units were about 40,000.
-Thus, he came up with the number of 210,000 men and militiamen.
+Thus, he came up with the number of 210,000 dead soldiers and militiamen.
+Bodart gives a similar figure of 200,000 Russian troops dead (out of 623,000 men committed including 95,000 Cossacks and militia) compared to 300,000 French and allied.
 According to Dominic Lieven Russian espionage (Alexander Chernyshyov, Karl Nesselrode) was well organized.
 The Russian light cavalry was superior from the start with a good supply of horses; the musketeers were not.